Charles Rangel: 2011–2017: Final years in Congress

 As he had vowed two years earlier, Rangel did not run for re-election in the 2016 election.
-In the June 2016 Democratic primary election to effectively pick his successor, Rangel supported State Assemblyman Keith L. T. Wright expressing the hope that an African American would continue to represent the district.
+In the June 2016 Democratic primary election to effectively pick his successor, Rangel supported State Assemblyman Keith L. T. Wright, expressing the hope that an African American would continue to represent the district.
 However Espaillat won a close victory over Wright in a large field of candidates.
-Underlining the demographic changes that had been taking place, after winning the general election in November Espaillat became the first non-African American to represent Harlem in the House since a series of Harlem-focused congressional districts were formed beginning in the 1940s.
+Underlining the demographic changes that had been taking place, after winning the general election in November, Espaillat became the first non-African American to represent Harlem in the House since a series of Harlem-focused congressional districts were formed beginning in the 1940s.
 Rangel left office at the expiration of his term on January 3, 2017.

 Later years

-After his retirement, Rangel has been occasionally active in public life.
+After his retirement, Rangel was occasionally active in public life.
 He gave reflective interviews that also commented on the future course of Harlem.
 He endorsed Robert Jackson in his successful bid to unseat Marisol Alcantara in New York's 31st State Senate district in a 2018 race, and he endorsed Joe Biden during the 2020 Democratic presidential primaries.

-When asked in 2019 whether he had ever witnessed any racist comments made by Donald Trump prior to his presidency, Rangel said he had not: "I don't remember any remarks he ever made that was not sharing with me how much he thought about himself.
+When asked in 2019 whether he had ever witnessed any racist comments made by Donald Trump prior to his presidency, Rangel said he had not, but added: "I don't remember any remarks he ever made that was not sharing with me how much he thought about himself.
 It was always the same story."

 Rangel served as grand marshal of Harlem's African American Day Parade in 2019.
 He rode in the parade again in 2022, at age 92, when it resumed following COVID-19 cancellations.

+After leaving Congress, Rangel served as statesman-in-residence of the City College of New York, with the school's Charles B. Rangel Center for Public Service being named in his honor.
+In 2022, the Charles B. Rangel Infrastructure Workforce Initiative was begun at City College with the goal of increasing infrastructure-related employment levels in upper Manhattan and in the Bronx.

+Rangel's wife, Alma, died in September 2024.
+Among her activities had been being vice chair of the board of the New York Foundation for Senior Citizens, and Alma Rangel Gardens, an 89-unit subsidized housing unit for seniors on West 137th Street in Harlem, is an entity she helped create.